adabwana/sp25-m7560-final-project/notebooks/report/features_external.md

 ## Moon Phase Features

-We (Jaryt) hypothesized (wanted to Jason to cringe) that lunar cycles might subtly influence activity patterns.
+We (Jaryt) hypothesized (wanted to make Jason cringe) that lunar cycles might subtly influence activity patterns.
 To explore this, we used the R `lunar` package to calculate the moon phase for each `Check_In_Date`.

 ```r
 # Relevant snippet from src/r/utils/create_data/external_data.R